 27. Joe Oliver III, African American father and Japanese mother

 Joe Oliver the 3rd is the first Black Japanese model to be regularly featured in the Japanese fashion industry.
 Joe’s father, who was US military went back to the US, while Joe and his Japanese mother stayed in Japan where Joe had a very difficult childhood regularly be bullied by Japanese kids and adults because of his mixed ancestry.
 Joe’s mother started sending out over 2,000 photos of Joe to modeling agencies until one agency finally backed Joe as a model based on the attached picture.
-Unfortunately, Joe’s mother passed before he acheived his modeling success, but she sacrificed every thing to make sure that he had the best chance possible to succeed.
+Unfortunately, Joe’s mother passed before he achieved his modeling success, but she sacrificed everything to make sure that he had the best chance possible to succeed.
 We are very proud of Joe and his mother for all of Joe’s success!
 See more about Joe’s story in these videos – part 1 and part 2.
 Many blessings!

 28. Judith Hill, African American father and Japanese mother